Asymptotics of the radiation field for the massless Dirac-Coulomb system

 A significant novelty of this paper is the \textit{explicit} characterization of the decay rates of solutions off the light cone.
 We compute these estimates by finding the ``resonant states'' associated to a family of operators at infinity.
 The solutions are given in terms of hypergeometric functions and we characterize the exponents as poles of the inverse of this operator family.

-Though we do not state it explicitly, one can also see that the Friedlander radiation field in this context carries a particular polarization; it always lies in the $+1$-eigenspace of the Dirac matrix corresponding to Clifford multiplication by $\pd[r]$.
+Though we do not state it explicitly, one can also see that the Friedlander radiation field in this context carries a particular polarization; the forward radiation field always lies in the $+1$-eigenspace of the Dirac matrix corresponding to Clifford multiplication by $\pd[r]$.
 (The backward radiation field lies in the other eigenspace.)
 This can be seen either through a modification of the argument given in Section~\ref{sec:radiation-field} or explicitly in terms of the hypergeometric functions of Section~\ref{sec:char-expon}.

 The proof, described in steps at the end of this section, follows the same outline used to study the radiation field in other settings~\cite{BVW15,BVW18,BM19}; arguments near the singularity of the potential are modeled on the proof of the diffractive propagation theorem for the Dirac--Coulomb system~\cite{BW20}.
 The methods used in this paper apply in higher dimensions (and, indeed, for conic Dirac operators), but we specialize to the case of three spatial dimensions for reasons of clarity and physical interest.
 See Section~\ref{sec:other-dimensions} for a discussion of the higher-dimensional case.

 The Dirac--Coulomb equation provides a model for spin-$\frac{1}{2}$ particles in the presence of a point charge $\charge$.